Bilinear MLPs enable weight-based mechanistic interpretability: Image classification: interpreting visual features

 \subsection{Comparing with ground truth: eigenvectors find computation}

 To perform a ground-truth assessment of eigenvectors, we consider a task from a mechanistic interpretability challenge, where the goal was to determine the labeling function (training objective) from a model \citet{casper2023challenge}.
 Specifically, the challenge required reverse-engineering a binary image classifier trained on MNIST, where the label is based on the similarity to a specific target image.
-The model predicted `True' if the input has high cosine similarity to this target or high similarity to the complement of that target \footnote{By complement, we mean one minus the grayscale value of the target.} and `False' otherwise.
+The model predicted `True' if the input has high cosine similarity to this target or high similarity to the complement (one minus the grayscale) of that target and `False' otherwise.
 This target is chosen as an instance of a `1'.

 Previous work \citep{solving_mnist_challenge} reverse-engineered this through a combination of methods, all requiring careful consideration and consisting of non-trivial insights.
 Furthermore, the methods required knowledge of the original dataset and a hint of what to look for.
 While our method does not work on the original architecture, we show that we do not require such knowledge and can extract the original algorithm from the weights alone.